 Personalize metric calculations: The Attribution Window

 The Web Smart Recommender aims to " create a product purchase” that can happen in days or weeks after the user engages with a recommended product.
-The time between these two actions is dynamic and can be adjusted at any time.
+The time between these two actions is dynamic and can be changed at any time.

-To see the performance of Smart Recommender campaigns, Insider offers a dynamic setup that allows you to customize the “time allowed between an engagement (click) and the goal action (purchase),” known as the Attribution Window.
+To see the performance of Smart Recommender campaigns, Insider One offers a dynamic setup that allows you to customize the “time allowed between an engagement (click) and the goal action (purchase),” known as the Attribution Window.

 The attribution window is the time allowed for an end user to complete the purchase of a clicked product.
 It can be the same session, 1 day, 7, 14, or 30 days.